 The financial sector is already adopting AI at a rapid clip.
 A report from McKinsey found financial services to be among the three business niches in the “high AI adoption” region of their analysis, along with high-tech/telecom and automotive.
 The report goes on to stress one of the key highlights of harnessing AI effectively: “AI can create value in projection and forecasting.
 Organizations need to constantly anticipate the future to gain competitive advantage.”

-For Jenna Schwartz, Senior Manager at business advisory firm Richter, she is determined to lead this new wave of innovation.
+For Jenna Schwartz, VP at business advisory firm Richter, she is determined to lead this new wave of innovation.
 Her workload requires that she seek solutions to what she manages daily: Schwartz advises clients on a variety of issues such as corporate reorganizations and mergers and acquisitions.
 She also specializes in dispute resolution with government revenue departments.

 “Innovation is a tenet of Richter’s legacy,” says Schwartz in an interview.
 “At Richter, we actively look for what’s next.
 We don’t rest on our laurels.
 We continue to evolve as a firm and to adapt to a changing world by evaluating technologies and making sure we’re staying ahead of the curve.”